Bhagavata Purana: Advaita

-Scholars describe this philosophy as built on the foundation of non-dualism in the Upanishads, and term it as "Advaitic Theism".
-This term combines the seemingly contradictory beliefs of a personal God that can be worshiped with a God that is immanent in creation and in one's own self.
+Sheridan credits the Bhāgavata with a 'truly creative religious moment' for introducing a philosophy that addresses the question of whether God is transcendent or immanent.
+Brown terms it as "Advaitic Theism," which combines the seemingly contradictory beliefs of a personal God that can be worshiped with a God that is immanent in creation and in one's own self.
 God in this philosophy is within and is not different from the individual self, states Sheridan, and transcends the limitations of specificity and temporality.
-Sheridan also describes Advaitic Theism as a "both/and" solution for the questions of whether God is transcendent or immanent, and credits the Bhāgavata with a 'truly creative religious moment' for introducing this philosophy.
+Sheridan, approaching the Bhagavata Purana with methods for New Testament scholarship, describe this philosophy as built on the foundation of non-dualism in the Upanishads.
+Sheridan also describes Advaitic Theism.
 The text suggests that God Vishnu and the soul (atman) in all beings is one in quality (nirguna).

 Bryant states that the monism in Bhagavata Purana is certainly built on Vedanta foundations, but not exactly the same as the monism of Adi Shankara.
 The Bhagavata asserts, according to Bryant, that the empirical and the spiritual universe are both metaphysical realities, and manifestations of the same Oneness, just like heat and light are "real but different" manifestations of sunlight.
 Bryant notes that the tenth book of the Bhagavata does not, as is conventional for non-dualist schools, understand Krishna's form to be a "secondary derivation," which can be subsumed within the impersonal absolute.
 Rather than describe Brahman to be ultimately formless, the tenth book ascribes an "eternal personal element" to Brahman.